 The solar water heater uses the thermosiphon principle, without the need for a pump, circulator or sensors.
 It works on the simple scientific fact that hot fluid rises.
 The solar collector's low-iron content solar glass allows more solar energy from the sun to pass through and be used to heat the collector's absorber plate than conventional glass.
-This solar energy heats the fluid in the absorber plate which is then transferred to the water in the storage tank.
+As the sun heats the water or closed circuit fluid in the solar collectors, the increase in temperature causes the fluid to rise through a copper pipe into the storage tank (52L series) or heat exchanger (52H series) where it transfers its heat into the water in the solar storage tank.
+This allows cooler fluid from the storage tank or heat exchanger to flow into the solar collectors to be heated by the sun's energy.
+This process continues while solar energy is available.